AIM Awards 2024

 Investors Chronicle

 It must be a year or more since I read the IC, what was of course the stock market bible in the 20th century.
 In the 21st century, things have changed, not least given the presence of (psychotic) bloggers, self-proclaimed online experts, and armchair fintwit investors.
 All these arrivistes have in general muddied the waters, and it is understandable that some punters just settle for Simon Thompson in the IC (who always seems to win at the AIM Awards), or Joanne Hart at the Mail On Sunday.
 I have to say that reading the IC after a break, the macro / economic views one can take or leave.
 The personal finance stuff, one can also ignore.
-But the small cap area – manned by Mr Thompson, is worth a read for all fans of the minnows.
+As a separate comment, one wonders how some of the writers managed to wangle their way into writing for the IC, with their Mickey Mouse / ABC style, but perhaps that is what was asked for.
+But the small cap area of the magazine– manned by Mr Thompson, is worth a read for all fans of the minnows.

 A good example was his analysis of compulsive spin off of pie in the sky concepts like GenIP (GNIP) this week, Tekcapital (TEK).
 The problem is that you can wax lyrical about all the book values, p/e ratios, NAV et al. But the stock market does not care.
 It also does not care about how cheap a stock is if it does not like the management.
 This is over and above the current UK stock market rule, that everything is given a massive valuation haircut.
 This may be because we are working hard on being the world’s newest banana republic, or just that the culture of this country remains anti-wealth creation.